 Never fear – we are here to give you a helping hand.
 We drink a lot of coffee thanks to our roles here as coffee blog snobs at The Coffee Bazaar, and have tried a huge range of different beans – so we believe we are pretty well qualified here.

-Below we have selected our 7 favourite arabica beans of 2018 and 2019 so far and tell you why we think they are so good.
+Below we have selected our 8 favourite arabica coffee beans and tell you why we think they are so, so good.
 We have selected only roasted whole beans here, so if you are looking for pre-ground coffee you’ll be disappointed (although if you are a coffee nut then you really should get a grinder and be grinding your own beans at home).
 If you want to learn a little more about what to look for in a coffee bean then you can click here to take a look at our guide at the bottom of the page.